outerhavenphoenix/MBMO/README.md

                 // Grade 2: 30 minutes
                 // Grade 3: 40 minutes
                 // Grade 4: 10 minutes (Likely getting close to end of game.)
-        // FOB Modifier !!!
-TBD, I don't play online so I haven't throughly tested this yet.
+        // FOBs
+          Future consideration, I don't play online, so not really going to change it.
+          Nor do I plan on buying coins to do this.
+Likely, I'll figure out how to allow offline FOBs when I can.
-            // +15% on FOB base upgrades (each FOB will add ~%50 of total mother base proccesing output, AND whatever mining rates are set for each FOB).
+          +15% on FOB base upgrades (each FOB will add ~%50 of total mother base proccesing output, AND whatever mining rates are set for each FOB).

+Resource Types

+    FuelResource
+    CommonMetal
+    BioticResource
+    MinorMetal
+    PreciousMetal

+Individual resources

+    // This registers the resource to the base system.
+The GMP value is also set here.
+    // Appears to be have max of 100 which is hardcoded into the engine.
+    TppMotherBaseManagement.RegisterResourceParam {
+        resource = "CommonMetal", --// Type
+        baseSalePrice = 10,       --// Value per unit
+        countInContainer = 100,   --// ???
+        countPer1Minute = 4       --// ???
+    }

 Automagic mining interval

-    // In order to payout, it requires mission progress.
-It will only pay out once until the game is progressed or registers a checkpoint.
+    // Will only pay out once until the game is "progressed" with a checkpoint.
     // Going by how Konami probably designed the "anti-AFK" system.
 I'd recommend keeping the interval within a time of a checkpoint. (between 5 and ~25 minutes)
-    // By default this is 1, so you really can't get any better than that.
+    // By default this is 1, but at that value it seems to pay out randomly at checkpoints.
     TppMotherBaseManagement.RegisterResourceBaseExtractingTimeMinute {
         timeMinute = 120 --// Time in minutes
     }